RaiBikram/RaiBikram/README.md

 # About Me

 Hi!
-I'm a passionate and detail-oriented developer focused on building clean, efficient, and user-friendly applications.
-I specialize in full-stack web development with React, Next.js, Node.js, and TypeScript.
+I'm a passionate developer focused on building clean, efficient, and user-friendly applications.
+I work with full-stack web development using React, Next.js, Node.js, and TypeScript.
 I also have experience with Docker, Git, and databases like MongoDB and PostgreSQL.

-I’m always curious and eager to solve real-world problems with code, continuously learning and enhancing my skills in areas like DevOps and data structures.
+I’m always curious and eager to solve real-world problems with code, continuously learning and improving my skills in areas like DevOps and data structures.
 I'm open to collaborating on meaningful tech projects.

----

-Feel free to connect with me or collaborate on projects!